uber/prototool/README.md

 ##### `prototool lint`

 Lint your Protobuf files.

-The default rule set follows the Style Guide at [etc/style/uber/uber.proto](etc/style/uber/uber.proto).
-You can add or exclude lint rules in your `prototool.yaml` or `prototool.json` file.
-The default rule set is "strict", and we are working on having two main sets of rules.
+Lint rules can be set using the configuration file.
+See the configuration at [etc/config/example/prototool.yaml](etc/config/example.prototool.yaml) for all available options.
+There are two pre-configured groups of rules:

+- `google`: This lint group follows the Style Guide at https://developers.google.com/protocol-buffers/docs/style.
+This is a small group of rules meant to enforce basic naming, and is widely followed.
+The style guide is copied to [etc/style/google/google.proto](etc/style/google.google.proto).
+- `uber`: This lint group follows the Style Guide at [etc/style/uber/uber.proto](etc/style/uber/uber.proto).
+This is a very strict rule group and is meant to enforce consistent development patterns.

+The `uber` lint group represents the default lint group, and will be used if no lint group is configured.

 ##### `prototool format`